 Any type of persuasive activity is sales, whether your title includes sales or not.

 As the Harvard Business Review points out, many people don’t think of their everyday persuasive business activities as selling, partly because the image of a salesperson, pushing products to clients, is so pervasive.
 Forbes observes that, in the digital world, information provision is often a key ingredient in sales, rather than sales skills.
-But for anyone in business life, sales skills can be a valuable asset, well worth honing.
+But for anyone in business life, sales skills and sales jobs can be a valuable asset, well worth honing.